Fully quantum fluctuation theorems: Alternative formulation

 \subsection{Inaccessible degrees of freedom}

-In the context of statistical mechanics we would typically deal with large numbers of degrees of freedom that we have no access to, e.g., the heat bath.
+In the context of statistical mechanics we would typically deal with large numbers of degrees of freedom that we have no access to, e.g., a heat bath.
 This means that we neither have direct access to prepare arbitrary states on these degrees of freedom, nor to make arbitrary measurements on them.
 (One can of course imagine some form of partial accessibility, but to keep things simple we here assume `all or nothing'.)
 Thus imagine that the total system is divided into two subsystem $1$ and $2$, where $2$ is inaccessible to us, and $1$ is completely accessible.
 We also assume that the global Hamiltonian is non-interacting $H = H_1\otimes \hat{1}_2+ \hat{1}_1\otimes H_2$.

 Since system $2$ is inaccessible to us, all available measurement operators are of the form $Q = Q_{1}\otimes \hat{1}_2$, i.e., we can only perform the trivial measurement on system $2$.
 Correspondingly, a trivial preparation would be an equilibrium state $G_{\beta}(H_2)$ on the unaccessible degrees of freedom, with the philosophy is that nature provides equilibrium states `for free'.
 Hence, all possible initial states that we would be able to prepare would be of the form $\rho = \rho_1\otimes G_{\beta}(H_2)$.
-Note that this presupposes the non-interacting global Hamiltonian; without a well defined local Hamiltonian $H_2$ it would generally not be meaningful to speak of $G_{\beta}(H_2)$ as being the equilibrium state of $2$.